 concerts and exhibitions sharing his culture and knowledge.

 Join the City of Thunder Bay and many of our community partners at Marina Park Festival Area to commemorate this very important day.
-View the event poster and schedule.

 Orange Shirt Day community events - Sept.
 27 - 30, 2021